krishnasism/heissdocs/README.md

 ## What is the purpose of this project?

 It is to allow a user or an organization to keep track of their PDF files.
 The complicated thing about PDFs is that they aren't searchable by content.
-Simply upload a scanned or normal PDF and start searching for content in it with the undisputed power of Elasticsearch (or a Nosql database)!
+Simply upload a scanned or normal PDF and start searching for content in it with the undisputed power of Elasticsearch (or a NoSQL database)!

-**heißdocs** creates search layer for your PDFs, down to the exact page (Working on pointing to the exact word!),
+**heißdocs** creates a search layer for your PDFs, down to the exact page (Working on pointing to the exact word!),

 1. Set up according to the instructions under `Setup`
 1. Upload a file on the Dashboard